cloud-gov/cg-site/_docs/management/custom-domains.md

 ### Comparison of default domains and custom domains

-Here's an example of the difference between a default *.app.cloud.gov domain and a custom domain.
+Here's an example of the difference between a default *.app.Cloud.gov domain and a custom domain.
 In this example, an agency's application `App A` is using a default domain, and their application `App B` is using a custom domain.

 {% mermaid_diagram id-prefix="Figure-1.-Domain-comparison" %}
 graph TD

 subgraph Amazon Web Services
-  subgraph cloud.gov
+  subgraph Cloud.gov
     CDN
     CG-DNS
     Router[App router]